 - the user that transitioned issue from status “In Progress” to “Review”, ‘Testing’, ‘Done’

 - the user that transitioned issue from status “Open” to ‘Review, ‘Testing’ , ‘Done”

 (status CHANGED FROM "In Progress" TO "Review" BY linda.jones) or (status CHANGED FROM "In Progress" TO "Testing" BY linda.jones) or (status CHANGED FROM "In Progress" TO "Done" BY linda.jones)

-If your JIRA Admins are open to enhancements (i.e. adding custom fields) there is even better approach that adds more value to your further reporting.
+If your JIRA Admins are open to enhancements (i.e. adding custom fields) there is an even better approach that adds more value to your further reporting.
 It is based on custom fields populated as post function in your workflows as given in our video: Design New JIRA Metrics .
-These later will be quite handy to use, set objectives and break down metrics by new fields like “Tested by” , “Developed by” aligned with your exact workflow process.
+Such fields will be handy for othere purposes, i.e. set objectives and break down metrics by new fields like “Tested by”, “Developed by” aligned with your exact workflow process.